squadracorsepolito/acmelib/README.md

 # acmelib

-A Golang library for managing complex CAN networks
+A Golang library for modelling complex CAN networks.